 Originally from Northumberland, British tenor Alex Banfield is familiar with the opera, concert and oratorio platforms, having performed with the Vienna Tonkünstler Orchestra, Royal Northern Sinfonia, BBC Philharmonic Orchestra and the Orchestra of Opera North.
 In 2020 he performed the principal role of Sam Kaplan in Kurt Weill’s Street Scene for Opera North and was due to perform Henrik in A Little Night Music, which was cancelled.
-He is currently a young artist at Theater Basel’s OperAvenir 20/21.
-For them, he will sing Tamino & Armed Man Die Zauberflöte, Eumete Il ritorno d’Ulisse in patria, Rinuccio Gianni Schicchi and Ernesto Don Pasquale.
+In 2020/21 he was a young artist at Theater Basel’s OperAvenir and sang Tamino & Armed Man Die Zauberflöte, Eumete Il ritorno d’Ulisse in patria, Rinuccio Gianni Schicchi and Ernesto Don Pasquale.

 Alex’s oratorio highlights include the Requiem in C Major (Michael Haydn) in Bilbao, Spain, Fantasia in C Minor (Beethoven) for the Vienna Tonkünstler Orchestra, Messiah (Handel) for the Royal Northern Sinfonia at the Sage Gateshead, Coronation Mass (Mozart) at Snape Maltings, Israel in Egypt (Handel) at Chester Cathedral with The Liverpool Sinfonia, and Crucifixion (Stainer) for Newcastle Cathedral.
 Alex’s extensive oratorio repertoire also includes Ham in Noye’s Fludde (Britten), L’enfance du Christ (Berlioz), Dixit Dominus (Handel), Creation & Nelson Mass (Haydn), Hymn of Praise (Mendelssohn), Requiem, Great Mass in C Minor & Missa Brevis (Mozart), Mass in G (Schubert), and Belshazzar’s Feast (Walton).

 As a sought-after Bach performer, Alex performed regularly with the Liverpool Bach Collective as a specialist in the Cantata repertoire.
 He sang Bach’s Mass in B Minor and St. Matthew Passion for Durham Cathedral, St. John Passion for Manchester Cathedral, and Cantata 131 Aus Der Tiefen for Newcastle Cathedral.
 During the RNCM Bach Festival, Alex was a soloist in G. C. Bach’s Siehe, wie fein und lieblich ist.
 He also sang Magnificat for the Kidderminster Choral Society, and Christmas Oratorio for Northumberland Choral Society.